anhdhbn/telebit-relay/README.md

 willy-nilly.

-A man-in-the-middle attack is possible using Let's Encrypt since an evil Telebit Relay would be able to complete the http-01 and tls-sni-01 challenges without a problem (since that's where your DNS is pointed when you use the service).
+A man-in-the-middle attack is possible using Let's Encrypt since an evil Telebit Relay would be able to complete the http-01 challenges without a problem (since that's where your DNS is pointed when you use the service).

 Also, the traffic could still be copied and stored for decryption is some era when quantum